Best Brighton Restaurants

 Fumi Restaurant

-Fumi on Circus Street is elegant Japanese dining at its best, with standout sushi and cocktails that make it the perfect choice for a special occasion or date night.
+Fumi on Circus Street is an elegant Japanese dining at its best, with standout sushi and cocktails that make it the perfect choice for a special occasion or date night.
 The menu is refined without being fussy, letting quality ingredients speak for themselves.
 With 4.8 stars from nearly a thousand Google reviews, this is a restaurant that consistently delivers something memorable.
 Book ahead for an evening here; you will not regret it.

 MEXICAN SMALL PLATES

-Halisco Brighton
+Halisco

 MODERN ITALIAN